oliviahankash/CE-UY3013-Unconfined-Compression-Test/input/initalparameters.md

-# Input
+# Values to be inputed when prompted

-This is the initial parameter values I used in my example problem
+These are the initial parameter values I used in my example problem for the input section

 Paramater | Value
 ------------ | -------------